kurokoxl/AATCO-CRM-ERP/FIXES_APPLIED.md

 ```

 **Root Cause**:
-Odoo was trying to start a separate longpolling/gevent server on port 8072, but Railway's architecture doesn't support multiple ports per service.
-Railway's proxy handles WebSocket connections at the infrastructure level.
+`gevent_port` was forced to `0`, leaving Odoo without an evented worker to accept WebSocket handshakes.
+When the UI tried to connect to `/websocket`, the HTTP worker could not bind to the disabled evented port, raising runtime errors.

 **Solution**:
-- Added `gevent_port = 0` to `odoo.conf.template` to disable Odoo's built-in longpolling server
+- Restored the evented service by setting `gevent_port = ${TEMPLATE_GEVENT_PORT}` (defaults to 8072)
-- Railway's proxy automatically handles WebSocket upgrades for HTTP requests
+- Surface the port configuration through environment variable `ODOO_GEVENT_PORT`
-- Commented out WebSocket-specific settings that are now handled by Railway
+- Documented that Railway handles the single external port while Odoo keeps its internal gevent worker for WebSocket traffic

 **Expected Result**: No more WebSocket binding errors in logs